t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### In-Network Computation

 A core function of IoT edge computing is to enable computation offloading, i.e., to perform computation on an edge node on behalf of a device or user.
-The support for in-network computation may vary in term of capability, e.g., computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc., and with varying goals including for example load balancing and energy conservation; onboarding code on a platform or compute device; assisted or automatic partitioning of code; invoking remote code execution; relocating an instance from one compute node to another.
+The support for in-network computation may vary in term of capability, e.g., computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc., and with varying goals including for example load balancing and energy conservation; onboarding code on a platform or compute device; assisted or automatic partitioning of code; invoking remote code execution; relocating an instance from one compute node to another; session continuity when communicating with mobile end devices.

 ### Edge Caching